bakpakin/Fennel/api.md

   literal or resolvable at compile time, falls back to `require` at runtime.
 Can be used to embed both fennel and Lua modules.
 * `env`: an environment table in which to run the code; see the Lua manual.
-* `compiler-env`: an environment table in which to run compiler-scoped code for macro definitions and `eval-compiler` calls.
+* `compilerEnv`: an environment table in which to run compiler-scoped code for macro definitions and `eval-compiler` calls.
 Internal Fennel functions such as `list`, `sym`, etc. will be exposed in addition to this table.
   Defaults to a table containing limited known-safe globals.
 Pass `_G` to